Meditation for Kids

 Interested in introducing a child to meditation but not sure where to begin?
 We have a few thoughts and suggestions, along with some guided practices.
 You can check out our meditation CD for children, our free meditation for kids, and our meditation scripts for children.

 At our center in Northern California, we have kids join us in our meditation groups sometimes, and it is always a joy to see a child show up and meditate.
-We’ve also spent time teaching meditation to children in the foster youth program and at local high schools.
-Although it may seem impossible to get kids to sit still and practice, kids can indeed meditate!
+We’ve also spent time teaching mindfulness meditation for kids and young adults in the foster youth program and at local high schools.
+Although it may seem impossible at times to get kids (or adults) to sit still and practice, kids can indeed meditate!

 There has been quite a bit of research in recent decades on meditation, and we are beginning to understand the benefits of meditation more deeply.
 However, much of this research has been conducted with adults.
 There are a few studies which have found benefits of meditation in children, while others find no benefit (read our recent post New Study Finds Mindfulness Training Shows Little Benefit in Adolescents).
 Here are a few benefits young people may notice from meditation practice.